“If Freud Accepted Medicaid…” (Thoughts From an ACSW, LCSW)

 Geoffrey Zeger, ACSW, LCSW

-Posted on May 31, 2013, in Behavioral health, Health Care Providers and Services, MCO, Medicaid, Medicaid Recipients, Medicaid Recipients Under 21, Mental Health, Mental Illness, North Carolina, Outpatient Behavioral Health, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, RAC Audits, Termination of Medicaid Contract and tagged Audit, DHHS, Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Medicaid recipients, Mental health, North Carolina, Recovery Audit Contractor.
+Posted on May 31, 2013, in Behavioral health, Health Care Providers and Services, MCO, Medicaid, Medicaid Recipients, Medicaid Recipients Under 21, Mental Health, Mental Illness, North Carolina, Outpatient Behavioral Health, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, RAC Audits, Termination of Medicaid Contract and tagged Audit, Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Medicaid recipients, Mental health, NC DHHS, North Carolina, Recovery Audit Contractor.
 Bookmark the permalink.
 1 Comment.